Table of Contents

 Histological cross-sections mostly show the transition of the two areas, i.e., a part of the vestibular folds (cranial; stratified non-keratinizing squamous epithelium; sero-mucous glands) and the vocal folds (distal; both stratified non-keratinizing squamous epithelium and ciliated respiratory epithelium; no glands!).
 The individual vocal fold (plica vocalis) is made up of the vocal ligament (ligamentum vocale) and the vocal muscle (innermost part of the thyroarytenoid muscle).
 Between the vocal ligament and the epithelium, there is a loose connective tissue layer, Reinke’s space.

 Since the bronchi bifurcate further and further in order to sufficiently spread the respiratory air completely into the left and right pulmonary lobes, it is also referred to as the bronchial tree or bronchial system.
-At the first bifurcation (bifurcation tracheae on the level of Th3/Th4), the trachea splits into the left and right main bronchus.
+At the first bifurcation (bifurcation tracheae at the level of Thoracic Vertebrae Th3/Th4), the trachea splits into the left and right main bronchus.
 The right main bronchus runs steeper than the left one.
-Therefore, the bronchial system is commonly examined and also has real life applications: aspirated foreign objects are frequently found in the right main bronchus.
+This fact about the bronchial system also has real life applications: aspirated foreign objects are frequently found in the right main bronchus.
 Due to the position of the heart and the resulting slightly asymmetric position of the heart, the left main bronchus is slightly longer than the right one.

 Histology of the Trachea and Bronchi